Comparing Sequential Forecasters: Related Work

 \paragraph{Time-Uniform Confidence Sequences.}

-Confidence sequences (CSs) were developed by Robbins and coauthors~\citep{darling1967confidence,robbins1970statistical,robbins1970boundary,lai1976boundary}.
-Recent renewed interest on CSs are partly due to best-arm identification in multi-armed bandits \citep{jamieson2014lilucb,jamieson2018bandit}, where CSs are sometimes referred to as always-valid or anytime confidence intervals.
-CSs are also duals to sequential hypothesis tests, analogous to confidence intervals being dual to fixed-time hypothesis tests, and one can further derive a sequence of e-processes and anytime-valid p-values given the CSs (more precisely, its underlying exponential process) \citep{ramdas2021testing}.
-In Section~\ref{sec:eprocess}, we make this connection explicit and discuss how our approach also leads to anytime-valid $p$-processes~\citep{johari2015always} for weak nulls.
+Confidence sequences were developed by Robbins and coauthors~\citep{darling1967confidence,robbins1970statistical,robbins1970boundary,lai1976boundary}.
+Recent renewed interests on CSs are partly due to best-arm identification in multi-armed bandits~\citep{jamieson2014lilucb,jamieson2018bandit}, where CSs are sometimes referred to as always-valid or anytime confidence intervals.
+CSs are also duals to sequential hypothesis tests, analogously to CIs being dual to fixed-time hypothesis tests, and one can further derive a sequence of e-processes and p-processes given the CSs (more precisely, its underlying exponential process)~\citep{ramdas2021testing}.
+In Section~\ref{sec:eprocess}, we make this connection explicit and discuss how our approach also leads to p-processes, or anytime-valid p-values~\citep{johari2021always}, for weak nulls.

-The recent work by \citet{howard2021timeuniform} is of particular importance in our work, as it develops a class of tight confidence sequences that are uniformly valid over time with nonparametric assumptions and has widths that shrink to zero.
-This work and its underlying technique of nonnegative supermartingales (NSMs) \citep{howard2020chernoff,ville1939etude} has led to several interesting results, including state-of-the-art concentration inequalities for mean estimation \citep{waudbysmith2020estimating}, doubly robust sequential causal inference \citep{waudbysmith2021doubly}, and off-policy evaluation for contextual bandits \citep{karampatziakis2021offpolicy}.
-Our work makes the connection between the empirical Bernstein (EB) CSs derived in \citet{howard2021timeuniform} and the martingale property of forecast score differentials \citep{lai2011evaluating}, leading to a novel sequential inference procedure for anytime-valid forecast comparison.
+The recent work by \citet{howard2021timeuniform} is of particular importance in our paper, as it develops tight CSs that are uniformly valid over time under nonparametric assumptions and has widths that shrink to zero.
+This work and its underlying technique of developing exponential test (super)martingales~\citep{howard2020chernoff,darling1967confidence,ville1939etude} have led to several interesting results, including state-of-the-art concentration inequalities for IID mean estimation~\citep{waudbysmith2020estimating} and sequential quantile estimation~\citep{howard2022sequential}.
+Our work makes the connection between the empirical Bernstein (EB) CSs derived in \citet{howard2021timeuniform} and the martingale property of forecast score differentials~\citep{lai2011evaluating}, leading to a novel sequential inference procedure for forecaster comparison.